lorico/cleaner/README.md

 # cleaner
-Golang script to remove from LEFT folder files present anywhere in RIGHT folder
+Golang script to remove from LEFT folder - files present anywhere in RIGHT folder. run this to see the parameters :
+./cleaner -h

+!!!
+USE AT YOUR OWN RISK !!!